Jack the Ripper in fiction: Television

+A time portal is used in "A Rip in Time" (1997), the first episode of the short-lived television series Timecop, in which a time travelling cop travels back to 1888 to catch a criminal who has killed, and displaced, Jack the Ripper.
+An episode of Goodnight Sweetheart also relies on a time portal to meet Jack the Ripper.
+In the episode "The 'Ouses in Between", Gary Sparrow gets lost in the fog in 1945 and travels down Ducketts Passage the wrong way and ends up in 1888, where he meets a performer who looks like his partner Yvonne and witnesses the aftermath of a Whitechapel murder shortly afterwards.
+Gary later discovers that Jack the Ripper has been using the time portal to hideout at the back of his shop, and after threatening Gary and proclaiming to make a new start in 1999, the Ripper escapes out of the front door and into the street, only to be immediately hit and killed by a bus.
+This leaves Gary to surmise that that was why the murders stopped so suddenly.

 The Babylon 5 episode "Comes the Inquisitor" (1995) features a character named Sebastian who reveals himself at the end of the episode to be Jack the Ripper.
-He abducted by the alien Vorlons in the year 1888 and made into their inquisitor so that he can test (through torture) beings who are called to lead an important cause.
+He was abducted by the alien race known as the Vorlons in the year 1888 and made into their inquisitor so that he can test (through torture) beings who are called to lead an important cause.
 In the TV series Grimm, the final three episodes of the fourth season reveal that Jack the Ripper was a spirit that initially manifested over a century before the Whitechapel murders; the Jack spirit possesses series protagonist Sean Renard after a near-death experience, but the others are able to 'exorcise' Jack by shooting Renard with rubber bullets to trick Jack into thinking that Renard was being murdered.
 The idea of the Ripper as a supernatural entity is used again in the third season of the television series Sleepy Hollow, with the 'killer' in this case being a knife that drives its wielder to act on their darker impulses as it absorbs the blood of its victims; it is defeated when it is tricked into stabbing someone with malaria, the infection tainting the blood and thus weakening the blade.